 Did you know there are almost 200,000 miles of trails on federal land in the United States?
-From steep and rugged terrains to flat, well-traveled routes, there is something for anyone who wants to get out and enjoy the fresh air.
-Not only is a trail run or hike great exercise, research shows that spending time outside is associated with good health and well-being.
+From steep and rugged terrains to flat, well-traveled paths, there is something for anyone who wants to get outside and enjoy the fresh air.
+Trail running and hiking provide excellent exercise, and research shows that spending time outdoors supports overall health and well-being.

 1. Invest in Trail Shoes